Retiring in Jamaica: Don’t Make Any Plans Before Reading…

 Let’s look at some of the pros of living and retiring in Jamaica:

-- Natural Wonders: Jamaica is a paradise for nature lovers.
-You can go diving on one of the many beautiful coral reefs around the island, swim with dolphins and sea turtles, or enjoy a relaxing day at one of its many natural wonders.
+Jamaica is a paradise for those that enjoy an idyllic setting.
+You can go diving on one of the many beautiful coral reefs around the island, swim with dolphins and sea turtles, or enjoy a relaxing day at one of its many stunning beaches.
 The Blue Mountains are especially popular among tourists as they offer breathtaking views and hiking trails through the lush rainforest that take you right up to the peaks.

 - Jamaica is home to a vibrant arts community and a strong foundation.
 Many museums and galleries around the island showcase local talent, besides world-famous places like the Bob Marley Museum in Kingston.
-You can also enjoy live reggae music at one of Jamaica’s many festivals or go out dancing at one of its nightclubs.
+Jamaica also has some amazing golf courses in Montego Bay for those who enjoy one of the favorite sports of retirees.

 - Music: Jamaica is well-known for its vibrant music scene.
-The island has produced many iconic artists, including Bob Marley and Jimmy Cliff.
+The island has produced many iconic artists, including reggae music stars like Bob Marley and Jimmy Cliff.
 If you visit Jamaica, you’ll be able to see live reggae performances at one of the many festivals or nightclubs around the island.

 - Jamaican cuisine is a unique blend of African, European, and native Indian foods.
 Its famous dishes include ackee and saltfish, jerk chicken, oxtail stew, and curried goat.
 Jamaicans also make rum, which they use in cooking and drinking.